"If you take care of the birds, you take care of most of the big problems in the world." Frank Lovejoy, Conservationist

 Donations can go a long way...

-It begins in the evening, just before the sun goes down, when all the visiting cranes rise up in small flocks and fly back to their nighttime retreats.
+It actually begins in the evening, just before the sun goes down, when all the visiting cranes rise up in small flocks and fly back to their nighttime retreats.
 The cranes roost on and around the many small islands in the Rio Grande River and at the Bosque Del Apache, where they are better protected from predators.
 Just as the cranes are leaving our land, along with the last rays of waning sunlight, it is time for us to go into action preparing for their arrival in the coming morning.
 First, we fill 10 finch-type, long tube feeders with scratch poultry feed, enhanced with black-oil sunflower seeds.
-These tube feeders hang from 7-8 ft tall posts Rick constructed to provide feeding stations for the wintering wild birds.
+These tube feeders hang from tall posts Rick put up to provide feeding stations for the wintering wild birds.
 It never occurred to us that cranes would feed from these feeders, but, much to our surprise, the cranes quickly claimed these feeding stations as their own.
 They (and we) found that their long, slender bills fit in the small openings of the finch feeders quite well.
 We also observed that the cranes taught themselves to vigorously shake and swing the feeders so the seed falls out onto the ground below.
 If the weather is particularly harsh, cold, and wet, the cranes take more drastic action to access the feed by pulling the plastic bottoms out of the feeder tubes, letting the full amount of seed cascade down onto the grass where they can get at it more quickly and easily.
 Along with these seed feeders, we put up 2 suet baskets.
 In very cold or wet weather, the cranes will empty them in a single day.
 When the weather is not as adverse, it usually takes 2 - 3 days to empty the suet feeders.
 On average, we hang about 6 suet-filled wire-basket feeders each week.

 But all this positive human/bird interaction has a very real monetary cost.
 The price of grain varies from year to year, but, regardless of the cost, we have hundreds of cranes who gather here each day expecting to find food to help them survive the winter.
 Because we regularly (weekly) buy in bulk over these 6 months of the year, we often receive a modest price discount from independent owners of local feed stores.
 This is how they show support and appreciation for our private crane preserve.
 Every penny we can save helps to feed the cranes during the upcoming week.
 Between the cost of the poultry scratch, the sunflower seeds, the dried corn and the wild-bird seed blocks, we spend approximately $200 - $250 per week.
 That adds up to about $5,000 - $6,000 each crane season in just grain alone.
 We have done this every winter for the past 24 years.